-Opiates are drugs that come from the opium poppy plant.
-They are very effective at treating pain and are found in many different types of painkillers, such as the following:
+Opiates are drugs derived from the opium poppy plant.
+They are very effective at treating pain and are found in many different types of painkillers, including:

-Opiates help block the feelings of pain by blocking the pain receptors in the brain.
+Opiates help alleviate aches and discomfort by inhibiting pain receptors in the brain.
 They can also give the body a feeling of euphoria and relaxation.
-Although opiates can be physically addictive, they are psychologically addictive as well.
+Although opiates can certainly be physically addictive, they are psychologically addictive as well.

-Physicians often prescribe opiates to those who need help to subdue pain, but they also cause the body to build a tolerance and eventually lead to addiction.
+Physicians often prescribe opiates to those who need help to subdue pain, but they also cause the body to build a tolerance that can eventually lead to addiction.

 This addiction can cause many physical issues including dependency.
 Eventually the patient will need the drug in order to function properly.
 In fact, once they become addicted, it is almost impossible to quit without experiencing adverse side effects.
 These side effects are not only physical but also psychological.
 The psychological addiction is very hard to break, especially for those with a pre-existing mental condition.